 The driver does include an adjustable loft sleeve that can alter your club face by one degree, either way, for higher or lower launch angle at impact.

-What’s new about the driver is the Geocoustic sole design that rounds the rear sole of the club.
+The driver’s Geocoustic sole design rounds the rear sole of the club.
 Working in unison with the single weight that’s located at the end of the crown, the Geocoustic sole is designed to improve the driver’s response and feel, especially when compared to the M3.

 A well-made driver that works well for the mid handicapper, the M4 is a superb club worth looking into if you are ready to make a moderate upgrade to your game off the tee box.